$408 Find Cheap Flights from South Korea to Illinois

 • What is the cheapest time of day to fly to Illinois?

-The cheapest time of day to fly to Illinois is generally in the evening, when round-trip flights cost $1,098 on average.
-Morning departures are around 29% more expensive than evening flights, on average.
-The most expensive time of day to fly to Illinois is generally at night, which is peak travel time and where the average cost of a ticket is $1,995.
+The cheapest time of day to fly to Illinois is generally in the morning, when round-trip flights cost $1,446 on average.
+The most expensive time of day to fly to Illinois is generally in the morning, which is peak travel time and where the average cost of a ticket is $1,446.

 Reviews of the top 5 airlines serving from South Korea to Illinois